SunnySuite/Sunny.jl/GettingStarted.md

 The [Git version control system](https://git-scm.com/) makes it possible to fearlessly experiment with code modifications.
 A full introduction to Git is beyond the scope of this document, but here are some basics.
 Try modifying any file inside the `Sunny` package (it will be located inside `~/.julia/dev/` if you followed the instructions above).
 Next, open a terminal in the `Sunny/` directory and type `git status`.
 You should see the name of the file that was changed.
 Type `git diff` to see the specific changes made.
 You can revert these changes with the command `git checkout <filename>`.
 Other useful commands include `git add <filenames>` and `git commit`, which will enter changes into the database (repository) of tracked changes (commits). `git log` will show a history of commits.
 The commands `git pull` and `git push` will download and upload, respectively, from the "origin" repository (in this case, the one hosted on Github).
 To have new commits pushed into the team Github repo, we will use a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/) workflow.
 All proposed changes will be submitted as pull requests, where they will be automatically tested and granted code review.

 Instead of `git` terminal commands, it's often more convenient to use a graphical user interface.
 For Julia development, I would highly recommend the VSCode editor, described below.
-VSCode has some built-in support for Git.
-It may also be useful to have a dedicated Git GUI such as [SmartGit](https://www.syntevo.com/smartgit/), which free for open source use.
+VSCode has some built-in support for Git, and with the `Git Graph` extension, it becomes a nice interface to Git.

 ## Julia development with Revise.jl